Current Version: Version 2.8

 Instantly Download Example VBA Files (must be using E2P v2.4 or later)

 I have created a few scenarios that you will most likely run into while trying to integrate some more advanced uses of E2P into your processes.
 These scenarios were asked by numerous companies, so I decided to make the examples downloadable for all E2P users.
-I have commented every line of code so you can easily follow what the VBA code is doing.
+I have commented on every line of code so you can easily follow what the VBA code is doing.

 - Export Multiple PowerPoint Presentations From A Single E2P Sheet